justinhennessy/100-days-of-code/log.md

 **Today's Progress**

 Today was a great day, I now have a jupyter notebook which does my training and save my model.
 I have another notebook that loads the trained model and uses it for inference.
-My results are not great but that doesn't matter at this stage, I now have everything I need to make it practically useful, the steps are to go back to my training data because I think the previlance of the "1" classified case is too freqent so it sees everything as that.
+My results are not great but that doesn't matter at this stage, I now have everything I need to make it practically useful, the steps are to go back to my training data because I think the prevalence of the "1" classified case is too frequent so it sees everything as that.

 **Thoughts:**